 Corequisite: MUSI 221.
 Prerequisite: MUS 102A.
+Numeric grade only.

 104 Theory IV.

 An introduction to various methodologies, structures, and techniques of post-tonal music in the Western concert music tradition, including linear chromaticism, free atonality, serialism, and ad hoc approaches to the analysis of contemporary music.